ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 0.71428573
 ```

-With [ngramDistanceCaseInsensitive](#ngramdistancecaseinsensitive) case is ignored so two identical strings differing only in case will now read as identical:
+With [ngramDistanceCaseInsensitive](#ngramdistancecaseinsensitive) case is ignored so two identical strings differing only in case will now return a low similarity value:

 Query: